michielbdejong/website/documents/nlnet-grant.md

 - 200 euros/month reserved for taxes and other administrative costs like registry and bank fees - 2 people
 - 200 euros/month reserved for demo hosting, conference attendance, and miscellaneous costs - 2 people

 There is also virtual machine cost.
-We aim at 10 euros/month and per VM.
+We aim at 10 euros/month/VM.
 We need two VMs per hoster.
-Which brings the total to 240€ for six months.
+Which brings the total to 240 euros for six months.

 The total budget is then 18240 euros.

 It means that:
-- beta release: 9120€
+- beta release: 9120 euros
-- stable release: 9120€
+- stable release: 9120 euros

 Two financing plans are thought:
 - the perfect one: NLnet finances the beta and stable release.